iosifidisvasileios/Fairness-Aware-Ensemble-Framework/README.md

 i.e., java -jar FairnessAwareEnsemble CrossFoldEvaluation <weak_learner> <dataset_selection> <directory_of_arff.arff>

-java -jar FairnessAwareEnsemble CrossFoldEvaluation LR adult-gender /home/directory/adult.arff
+i.e., java -jar FairnessAwareEnsemble CrossFoldEvaluation LR adult-gender /home/directory/adult.arff

 So far the code supports only weka instances thus arff files.
 Also, default parameters such as favored and deprived popoulations and target class have been initialised in CrossFoldEvaluation class.